-Beginning in the Spring 2019 semester, Loyola University Maryland will engage in a comprehensive self-study process, culminating in a visit during the Spring 2021 semester with a peer-evaluation visit from the Middle States Commission on Higher Education, Loyola’s regional accreditor.
-This process will require consequential thinking and work from many members of the Loyola community, and will advance a stronger Loyola to live out its mission and core values.
+In the Spring 2019 semester, Loyola University Maryland began a comprehensive self-study process, which culminates in a visit and peer-evaluation during the Spring 2021 semester from the Middle States Commission on Higher Education, Loyola’s regional accreditor.
+This process requires consequential thinking and work from many members of the Loyola community, and will advance a stronger Loyola to live out its mission and core values.

-The University’s Committee on Institutional Effectiveness, a standing committee of the Loyola Conference and a permanent part of the University’s governance structure, will serve as the steering committee for the University’s self-study.
+The University’s Committee on Institutional Effectiveness, a standing committee of the Loyola Conference and a permanent part of the University’s governance structure, is serving as the steering committee for the University’s self-study.

 Here, the Committee invites members of the Loyola community to learn more about The Middle States Commission on Higher Education and the Standards for Accreditation, the self-study’s leadership and process, and opportunities for Loyola community members to learn more about and engage with the self-study process.